 The Kansas District BOD approved a resolution to declare 2014-15 as the year of "Renewal in Wellness."
 Throughout these years all conferences in the district had a wellness element.
 Resources were developed and devotions were written for congregation use.
-Congregations and workers were slowly warming up to this emphasis.

-June 2015
+June, Fall 2015

 The district convention adopted the theme "Renewal in Wellness" for the triennium; the convention keynote speaker, Rev. Dr. John Hirsch, addressed this theme.
+The district agreed to participate in a pilot of the Core Needs Survey (See "31 Needs" on the CWCT webpage).
+Church workers completed the survey at gatherings held throughout the district.